-If you answered "Yes" to either 12a or 12b, you must attach a copy of the trust instrument for each trust.
+If you answered "Yes" on either line 12a or line 12b, you must attach a copy of the trust instrument for each trust.

-You must complete Schedule G if you answered "Yes" to 12a and Schedule F if you answered "Yes" to 12b.
+You must complete Schedule G if you answered "Yes" on line 12a and Schedule F if you answered "Yes" on line 12b.

 Line 14.
-Transitional Marital Deduction Computation
+Foreign Accounts